-The red points are countries with peacekeeping, the black points are countries without, and the y-axis represents how long the countries have gone so far without a return of the conflict.
+The red circles and points are countries with peacekeeping, the black circles and points are countries without, and the y-axis represents how long the countries have gone so far without a return of the conflict.
+On average, the red points on the graph are higher than the black points, after controlling for x—that is, countries with peacekeeping seem to do better, on average (but there’s lots of variation).
 In an example like this, the real research effort comes from putting together the dataset; that said, I think this graph is helpful, and it also illustrates the middle range between anecdotes of individual cases, on one hand, and ironclad causal inference on the other.
 I have no idea where Collier’s research fits in here but I’d like to keep a place in policy analysis for this sort of thing.
 I’d hate to send the message that, if all we have is correlation, that the observational statistics must be completely ignored.

 P.S.
 Easterly also writes, “To a social scientist, the world is a big laboratory.”
 I would alter this to “observatory.”
 To me, a laboratory evokes images of test tubes and scientific experiments, whereas for me (and, I think, for most quantitative social scientists), the world is something that we gather data on and learn about rather than directly manipulate.
 Laboratory and field experiments are increasingly popular, sure, but I still don’t see them as prototypical social science.